Hannan-Javed/Anime-episode-downloader/README.md

 # Anime-episode-downloader
 This is the python implementation of downloading anime episodes from the website https://s3embtaku.pro/ automatically using selenium, which is a python libary used to simulate chrome.<br>
-The download destination can be changed, but by default the episodes are downloaded in the download directory.
-A new directory is created in this specified directory for each anime using its name where the episodes will be downloaded.
-For different animes different directories will be created.
 ## Installation
 Clone the repository:
 ```